 Are you BVRLA members?

 Quick answer: No -- we are no longer BVRLA members.
 We were previously associate members, but as we are not a leasing or rental company the fees offered little benefit.
+The inspection training does not lapse with the membership, so we still prep and inspect cars to the same Fair Wear and Tear standards a lessor's own agent applies.
 We are members of the Retail Motor Industry Federation and part of their Trust My Garage scheme under the IGA.

 The short history

 The BVRLA (British Vehicle Rental and Leasing Association) is a trade body for companies that lease or rent vehicles.
 That isn't us.
-We're a specialist preparation and repair workshop, and the associate route was designed for suppliers selling into member fleets.
+We're a specialist preparation and repair workshop, and the associate route was designed for suppliers selling into member fleets: leasing brokers, software houses, auction groups, the businesses whose entire model revolves around a fleet of cars going out and coming back.

-The BVRLA's core audience is fleet operators, and we are not a lessor or rental company, so much of the membership's value did not apply to us.
-The fees were expensive for the scale of our business, and the main tangible gain was access to BVRLA guide books.
-Crucially, the inspection training does not lapse when the membership does -- we still work to the same Fair Wear and Tear standards.
+The BVRLA's core audience is fleet operators, and we are not a lessor or rental company, so a good deal of the membership's value simply did not apply to us.
+The fees were steep for the scale of our business, and once we looked honestly at what we were actually using, the main tangible gain was access to the guide books.
+We already knew the standards inside out from the training; we were effectively paying an annual sum to keep documents on a shelf we could recite from memory.
+When the renewal came round we made the call that the money was better spent on the workshop itself -- on the gear that actually fixes the cars rather than a badge that describes them.

 What we are members of

 We are members of the Retail Motor Industry Federation (RMI) and part of their Trust My Garage scheme, which sits under the Independent Garage Association (IGA).
-Trust My Garage is a consumer-facing code of practice for independent garages.
-In practical terms that gives you an independent complaints route and a published code of conduct we commit to follow.
+Trust My Garage is a consumer-facing code of practice for independent garages, and that distinction matters: where the BVRLA looks after the leasing trade, Trust My Garage exists for the person paying the bill.
+In practical terms it gives you an independent complaints route and a published code of conduct we commit to follow.
+If you ever felt we had got something wrong, there is a body that is not us you can take it to.

 Does BVRLA membership matter when choosing an inspector?

 Less than many drivers assume.
 A BVRLA badge tells you a company is plugged into the leasing trade -- it does not tell you the individual walking round your car has hands-on experience with SMART repair or alloy refurbishment.
-What matters on inspection day is:
+Those are different skills entirely.
+Plenty of fleet desks are full members and have never personally blended a panel or measured a kerbed wheel against a recharge threshold in their lives.
+What actually decides whether an inspection helps you on hand-back day is whether the person doing it:

 • Works to the fair wear and tear standards the lessor will apply.